-7. The entity does not have the notice required by RS 24:523.1 link posted on their website.
+6. The entity does not have the notice required by RS 24:523.1 link posted on their website.

-Sexual Harassment
+Prevention of Sexual Harassment

-8. The entity does not have their sexual harassment policy and complaint procedure posted on their website.
+- 7. The entity does not have their sexual harassment policy and complaint procedure posted on their website. - 8.
+The District's annual report did not provide the number and percentage of public servants in the agency who have completed the training requirements.